Chasing Vermeer: Critical reception

 Chasing Vermeer received generally positive reviews.
 The New York Times praised the description and mystery.
 It was also listed as one of their "Notable Books of 2004".
 Kirkus Reviews awarded it a starred review with the consensus that "Art, intrigue, and plenty of twists and turns make this art mystery a great read."
 Children's Literature reviewer Claudia Mills gave generally positive comments, calling the novel "engrossing and engaging".
-The website Kidsreads well-loved children's books.
+The website Kidsreads said the book "deserves a spot alongside many well-loved children's books.
 It's that good."
 A reviewer of The Trades website called it "an entertaining read that manages to serve several purposes in one concise novel" and found the characters "unusual yet likable", but felt that "the disappointing bit of this novel is that the solutions always arrive through a series of disconnected events that just lead the kids to think in certain ways."
 Kadon Enterprises, a game puzzle company, reviewed the book, praising the writing style and puzzles.